cs50nestm/cs50labs/booleans/README.md

 {% next %}

-Again, the translation to C looks very similar.
+Again, the translation to C looks very similar:

 ```c
 if (x < y)